 Lock In has an almost pulp feel to the narrative as Scalzi draws the reader into a murky world of political intrigue and corrupt corporations.
 On the surface it may seem to be a mystery/police procedural with a bit of sci-fi thrown in, but Lock In is much more than that as Scalzi brilliantly explores issues of identity politics not simply in the story itself but – as I’ve highlighted in the above conversation with my friend regarding race and gender – in the way it is written.
 I always get excited when the way a narrative is written compliments the story and theme(s); that’s when you know you have something special in your hands.

-Also, when I think about it, I still don’t know if Chris’ mum is a person of colour, so it was yet another assumption on my part to assume Chris was black after realising their dad was.
+Also, when I think about it, I still don’t know if Chris’ mum is black, so it was yet another assumption on my part to assume Chris was black after realising their dad was.
 This is what is so brilliant about Lock In – we can’t fall back on the usual signifiers because they’re not there.
 Which makes sense, as a Threep is a machine and a machine doesn’t have a gender or race, and in the Agora your avatar can look however you want.
 Using an Integrator also disrupts easy gender and race readings, as the gender and race of the Integrator doesn’t necessarily tell you anything about the gender and race of the Haden using them.

 A major theme of Lock In is disability.
 Just as we have the demonization of disabled people perpetuated by the government and media in the UK, Hadens experience hate crimes and resentment.
 People start to criticise the government for directing so much funding to those who are ‘locked in’, and the Abrams-Kettering Bill is passed which cuts government subsidies for Hadens.
 Without this funding, Haden quality of life could be severely affected, and opportunities limited, which of course has current parallels in the UK where we have the bedroom tax and the reprehensible benefit cuts perpetrated by the Tory government.